Stefan Lazarević: Period of peace

-The end of the civil war between the sons of Bayezid I, was the beginning of many years of peace in Serbia, which enabled its further economic and cultural development.
-Stefan has not intervened militarily in conflicts in the coastal area, as well as in the wars that swept Bosnia in 1413 and brought the Ottomans into it.
-Sigismund's, in 1415 launched two counter-offensives in Bosnia while the first, earlier this year failed to oust the Ottomans, and the second, mid-year, ended as a complete disaster.
+The end of the civil war between the sons of Bayezid I was the beginning of many years of peace in Serbia, which enabled further economic and cultural development.
+Stefan had not intervened militarily in conflicts in the coastal area, as well as in the wars that swept Bosnia in 1413 and brought the Ottomans into it.
+Sigismund, in 1415, launched two counter-offensives in Bosnia, while the first, earlier that year, failed to oust the Ottomans, and the second, mid-year, ended as a complete disaster.
 Hungarian forces in July were broken at Lašva, and much of the nobility was captured and taken to Zvečan.
-They later managed to free themselves through negotiation and purchase, in which Stefan participated himself, who brokered the release of Jovan Morović.
+They later managed to free themselves through negotiation and purchase, in which Stefan, who brokered the release of Jovan Morović, participated.

 The situation in Bosnia was further complicated by the murder of Prince Pavle Radenović in late August 1415, behind which stood King Ostoja and Sandalj Hranić Kosača, which led to clashes between Pavlović and Kosača.
-In addition, the Ottoman presence and the failures of the Hungarian army, led the nobility in Bosnia to turn against Sigismund, and one consequence was the decision of the Bosnian Parliament to take Srebrenica from Stefan, but because of the situation that was not possible implemented.
+In addition, the Ottoman presence and the failures of the Hungarian army led the nobility in Bosnia to turn against Sigismund.
+Oe consequence was the decision of the Bosnian parliament to take Srebrenica from Stefan, which was not possible to effect.